MicrosoftDocs/fabric-docs/docs/data-engineering/run-spark-job-definition.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-In this tutorial, learn how to run a [!INCLUDE [product-name](../includes/product-name.md)] Spark job definition artifact and monitor the job.
+In this tutorial, learn how to run a [!INCLUDE [product-name](../includes/product-name.md)] Spark job definition item and monitor the job.

 ## Prerequisites